-It’s no secret that recycling can do wonders for the environment and keeping our planet green.
+It’s no secret that garden waste recycling can do wonders for the environment and keeping our planet green.
 Recycling is one of the easiest ways we can help the world we live in, so to anyone looking to up their recycling skills and make it a more integral part of their lives, we’ve put together our top 10 ways to recycle.

 With the recent cost of plastic bags being fixated at five pence, you might have noticed that plastic bags are being recycled more!
 Even still, plastic shopping bags are being used once and then thrown away, though they can be reused time and time again, or as a rubbish bag.
 Plastic bags are also extremely hard to get rid of once they are thrown away, as they are made of a strong, long lasting material- which is all the more reason to use them again!